learn-co-curriculum/curriculum-team/weekly_cadence.md

    to view this, check out the [Instructor App][ia] page.
 The goal here is to check what happened since last Thursday and see if something has gone horribly wrong.
-2. Spend an interval (~1 hour) burning down our "current focus."
+2. Spend an interval (~90 minutes) burning down our "current focus."
 As of writing (2018-02-15), FI has a substantial backlock of operational issues.
 Here's some regularly slated time to make sure we're clearing this out.